Best fonts for email: Usage tips and tricks

 Wrapping up

-Considering all the above, we can say there are no professional-looking email fonts that are legible and look nice across all kinds of devices.
-You always have to choose between these sans serif fonts:
+Considering all the above, we can say there are no professional fonts that are legible and look nice across all kinds of devices.
+You always have to choose between sans-serif fonts.

 Apart from choosing the right email font, we need to make our emails accessible by sticking to the guidelines mentioned above.